-Student wellbeing underpins the educational experience of all students at Masada College, ELC – Year 12.
-As a College we believe that by providing a supportive and nurturing environment the school contributes to the development of students’ sense of self worth, enthusiasm for learning and optimism for the future (Adelaide Declaration, 2000, p1).
-The College prides itself on a whole school approach, acknowledging that wellbeing can be influenced by a number of factors, which can impact a student’s learning and connectedness to the classroom.
+Student well-being underpins the educational experience of all students at Masada College, ELC – Year 12.
+The College prides itself on a whole school approach, acknowledging that well-being can be influenced by a number of factors, which can impact a student’s learning and connectedness to the classroom.

-Led by our College Counsellor, our Senior School Learning Support Team works with students with specific additional needs.
-These needs are diverse and range from issues with handwriting, perceptual difficulties, comprehension issues to difficulty with breaking down assignments.
+In addition, our Senior School Learning Support Team, led by our college counsellor, works with students with specific additional needs.
+These needs are diverse and range from issues with handwriting, perceptual difficulties and comprehension issues to difficulty with breaking down assignments.